-It’s well known that storm damage can be especially bad (and expensive) when it comes to roofs.
-The number of extreme weather incidents in the U.S. is on the rise.
+It’s well known that storm damage can be especially bad ( expensive) when it comes to roofs.
+The of extreme weather incidents in the U.S. is on the rise.
 Unfortunately, the odds of damage to homes are higher, too.

 After a thunderstorm or tornado has cleared the area, you’ll find a lot of people crossing their fingers as they inspect their houses.
 Even if you know that your roof is likely to take on some storm damage, do you know what to look for?